marknorrapscm/serverless-media-portal/README.md

 In hindsight, Cloudfront and S3 are fairly pricey for the benefits they deliver to a project of this scale.
 An alternative storage provider may have worked out cheaper, but from my personal use I still have not been charged anything despite uploading ~100 videos and having several family members use the website.
 Your mileage may vary and I encourage you to check the AWS pricing pages.

+### Why do we deploy the backend twice?

+<a name="why-deploy-twice"></a>

+If we want to run the project offline (using `npm run offline`) then we need our environment variables to have access to the bucket names so that they can generate pre-signed URLs for upload.
+The `!GetAtt` and `!Ref` commands do not work when running offline, so we need the names of the buckets to be added manually.

+Having the names of the buckets print to console after deploy (the `!GetAtt` *does* work just after a deploy, seemingly), then getting the user to add those bucket names as custom variables and *then* calling those custom variables as *environment* variables is convoluted, but for the end user it's only one step (copying the names into the custom variables section of the template), so it is relatively painless.

+It's an extra inconvenience, but it makes life easier for continued development.

 ### Stages and running offline

 You will notice that the stage is hardcoded to `production` in the `serverless.yml` file.
 Normally, we'd use the `${opt:stage}` setting in Serverless that would use whatever stage is supplied as a parameter (e.g. `serverless deploy --stage dev`).
 However, there is a bug that means that the `runAfterDeploy` task that creates the temporary user and prints out the asset URLs does *not* pick up the stage whenever it is supplied as a parameter.
 It simply reads `undefined` no matter what you supply to it.